deleSerna/deleSerna.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

   selector:
     app: springdemo
 ```
-To connect to the service from outside cluster, we have to use NodeIp:NodePort.
+To connect to the service from outside cluster, we have to use **NodeIp:NodePort**.

-Get the NodeIp by
+Get the *NodeIp* by
 ```sh
 minikube ip
 ```
-Get the NodePort by
+Get the *NodePort* by
 ``` sh
 kubectl describe services serviceName
 ```
-I decided to store the elastic search indices into a local directory outside the machine.
-Therfore deployed elasticsearch as
+I decided to store the elastic search indices into a local directory outside the kuberenetes cluster so that it will not destroy even after the elasticserach server  *pod* dies.
+Therfore elasticsearch server deployed as
+*StatefulSet* [2].

-*StatefulSet*[2].
-To mount a local directory into a pod in minikube (version - v1.9.2), you have to mount that local directory into minikube then use minikube mounted path in [hostpath][host-path].
+To mount a local directory into a pod in minikube, you have to mount that local directory into minikube and then use minikube mounted path in [hostpath][host-path].

 [host-path]: https://minikube.sigs.k8s.io/docs/handbook/mount/
 ```
 mkdir -p ~/esdemoIndex
 minikube mount ~/esdemoIndex:/indexdata
 ```
-*You have to run minikube mount in a separate terminal because it starts a process and stays there until you unmount*.
+**You have to run minikube mount in a separate terminal because it starts a process and stays there until you unmount**.

-Another issue which I faced during mounting was elastic search server pod was throwing *java.nio.file.AccessDeniedException: /usr/share/elasticsearch/data/nodes* .To solve that, we have to use **initContainers** to set full permission in /usr/share/elasticsearch/data/nodes.
+Another issue which I faced during mounting was elastic search server pod was throwing *java.nio.file.AccessDeniedException: /usr/share/elasticsearch/data/nodes* .To solve that, we have to set full permission in /usr/share/elasticsearch/data/nodes.
+Please see  **initContainers** section in the **elasticStateful.yaml**.

-Then deploy the elasticsearch server  using  ```kubectl apply -f elasticStateful.yaml```
+Then deploy the elasticsearch server  using  ```kubectl apply -f elasticStateful.yaml```.

 **elasticsearch  kubernet file (elasticStateful.yaml)**
 ```yaml
 apiVersion: apps/v1